PTSD: National Center for PTSD

 Matthew Yoder, PhD

-Matthew Yoder is a clinical psychologist and an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina.
+Matthew Yoder is a clinical psychologist and an Associate Professor in the Clinical & School Psychology Program at the University of Virginia.
 For seven years Dr. Yoder was a staff psychologist on the PTSD Clinical Team at the Ralph H. Johnson VA Medical Center in Charleston, South Carolina.
 He also served as a PTSD mentor for PTSD program directors in his region and as a consultant for the national PE rollout training.
 Dr. Yoder has also served as the national Program Manager for the VA Evidence-Based Psychotherapy via Telemental Health Program.
 In this position, he oversaw the implementation and evaluation of several national projects within VA Mental Health Services testing the feasibility of using clinical video technologies to offer evidence-based mental health care.
 His research is focused on studying the effectiveness of exposure-based therapies for PTSD and he has collaborated on grants exploring mindfulness-based approaches for the treatment of PTSD, comorbid PTSD and substance use disorders, and treatments for PTSD and severe mental illness.
 Dr. Yoder received his PhD from Virginia Tech.